Kitware/tangelo/README.rst

 databases, launch complex jobs on a cluster to retrieve the results later, perform image analysis, or really anything that can be done in a Python script.
 The Python standard library is extensive, and the galaxy of third-party libraries even more so.
-Now all the power of these libraries and modules is available for use in your web application as well.
+Instead of demanding that you adapt your code to a complex web framework, worrying about routing and scaffolding along the way, Tangelo adapts to you, effortlessly integrating your Python code right into your web application.

 Tangelo runs these expanded web applications with a special purpose webserver, built on top of `CherryPy <http://www.cherrypy.org/>`_, which runs the Python